wgrover/RUSD-COVID/README.md

 ## Usage

-`python3 scrape.py` to scrape the [RUSD COVID case dashboard](https://datastudio.google.com/u/0/reporting/768d990d-b5cc-459f-9d31-a8b68e950ae1/page/1uztB) and create a new file with today's data (or replace today's file if it already exists).
+`python3 scrape.py` to scrape the [RUSD COVID case dashboard](https://datastudio.google.com/u/0/reporting/768d990d-b5cc-459f-9d31-a8b68e950ae1/page/1uztB) and create a new file in the `data` directory with today's data (or replace today's file if it already exists).

 `python3 plot.py` to generate plots summarizing all the locally saved data.